 J. Kathleen Cheney taught mathematics ranging from 7th grade to Calculus, but gave it all up for a chance to write stories.
 Her novella “Iron Shoes” was a 2010 Nebula Award Finalist.
 Her novel, The Golden City was a Finalist for the 2014 Locus Awards (Best First Novel).
-Dreaming Death (Feb 2016) is the first in a new world, with the books of The Horn coming out next, the first three novels of The King’s Daughter, and then the sequels to Dreaming Death in 2019/2020.
+Dreaming Death (Feb 2016) is the first in a new world, with the books of The Horn coming out next, the first four novels of The King’s Daughter, and then the 3 sequels to Dreaming Death in 2019-2021.

 J. Kathleen Cheney is nothing if not versatile in her story telling, but weaving through her work is a common thread, that of the improbable heroine.
 From worlds set in humanity’s distant post-apocalyptic future to alternate worlds of today or of the near past, Kathleen’s heroines include a siren who with help from a gentleman of the city must stop a regicidal plot, the neglected daughter of an absent king coming to terms with her shapeshifting ancestors, a blind teenager who dreams of others’ deaths and who uses her gift of touch to find their killers, and the widow of a trainer who with a most unusual horse must save her farm and way of life.
 All use their unusual gifts and talents to overcome obstacles and find their place in the world.